Weather Rockets - Defining A Special Kind Of Sounding Rocket

 • Meteorological rockets are solid-fueled single-stage rockets that consist of two sections: The rocket motor and the radiosonde payload.

-• After launch, the rocket & payload separate at a set height.
-While the rocket motor falls back to earth, the instrument payload continues its ascent until reaching its apogee and then start taking measurements with the assistance of a parachute.
+• After launch, the rocket and payload separate at a set height.
+While the rocket motor falls back to Earth, the instrument payload continues its ascent until reaching its apogee and then starts taking measurements with the assistance of a parachute.

-• Two of the biggest advantages of a weather rocket is the ability to reach greater altitudes than a weather balloon, as well as doing it in a fraction of the time.
+• Two of the biggest advantages of a weather rocket are the ability to reach greater altitudes than a weather balloon, as well as doing it in a fraction of the time.

 • All weather and sounding rockets follow a parabolic trajectory and experience a brief period of weightlessness at their apogee before falling back to Earth.